USCbiostats/PM516A/docs/content/week2.md

 &#x27A4; Use a generative AI tool of your choice (e.g., Gemini, ChatGPT) to:

 * Generate a hypothetical biostatistical consulting scenario.
-* Identify the primary research question.
+* Identify the primary research question using the PICOT framework.
-* Express the research question using the PICOT framework.
+* Translate the refined research question into a statistically testable hypothesis.

 :fontawesome-brands-slack: Then, post to Slack:

 * Which AI tool you used.
 * The research question written in PICOT format.
+* The null and alternative statistical hypotheses.
 * One sentence critiquing or refining the AI-generated version (e.g., noting any unclear, unrealistic, or missing components).